orbs-network/posv2-contracts-deployment-migration/README.md

 5. Updates the client of the bootstrapRewardsWallet to the new feesAndBootstrapRewards contract.
 6. Sets the new contracts in the registry.

-<b>Note - migrating existing reward balances between the old and new contracts is done in a separate step after this upgrade flow - see TODO</b>
+**Note - migrating existing reward balances between the old and new contracts is done in a separate step after this upgrade flow - see TODO**

 Running instructions:
 1. Edit `contract-deployment/upgrade-guardian-registration.ts`.
 Modify `CONTRACT_REGISTRY_ADDR` and `OLD_STAKING_REWARDS_ABI`, `OLD_FEES_AND_BOOTSTRAP_REWARDS_ABI` to contain the contract registry address and ABIs of the currently deployed stakingRewrads and feesAndBootstrapRewards contracts.